Martin says Government committing to going ‘full term’ amid election speculation

 Tanaiste and Fianna Fail leader Micheal Martin said the Government would stay focused on delivery, citing the autumn budget as its main priority, despite renewed focus on the prospect of an earlier-than-expected polling day.

 Vote counting in the local and European elections resumed in Ireland on Monday.
-In Limerick, a count for Ireland’s first-ever directly elected mayor began on Monday.
+In Limerick, a count for Ireland’s first directly elected mayor began on Monday.

 While it could still take days to finish counting every vote across the country, the political ramifications of the results so far have raised major questions for the leaders of the main parties.